-VPRIV® (velaglucerase alfa for injection) is a prescription medication indicated for long-term enzyme replacement therapy (ERT) for patients with type 1 Gaucher disease.
+VPRIV® (velaglucerase alfa for injection) is indicated for long-term enzyme replacement therapy (ERT) for patients with type 1 Gaucher disease.

 IMPORTANT SAFETY INFORMATION

 - Hypersensitivity reactions, including anaphylaxis have occurred.
 The most serious adverse reactions in patients treated with VPRIV (velaglucerase alfa for injection) were hypersensitivity reactions.

 - Hypersensitivity reactions were the most commonly observed adverse reactions in patients treated with VPRIV in clinical studies.
 Patients were not routinely pre-medicated prior to infusion of VPRIV.
 The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, hypotension, hypertension, nausea, fatigue/asthenia, and pyrexia.
 Hypersensitivity reactions in the clinical trials include any event considered related to and occurring within up to 24 hours of VPRIV infusion, including one case of anaphylaxis.
 Generally the reactions were mild and, in treatment- naïve patients, onset occurred mostly during the first 6 months of treatment and tended to occur less frequently with time.

 - As with any intravenous protein product, hypersensitivity reactions are possible, therefore appropriate medical support, including personnel adequately trained in cardiopulmonary resuscitative measures and access to emergency measures should be readily available when VPRIV is administered.
 If anaphylactic or other acute reactions occur, immediately discontinue the infusion of VPRIV and initiate the appropriate medical treatment.